Lat (cartoonist): Influence and legacy

 Lat's works have been used in academic studies—the fields of which are diverse, spanning law, urban planning, and diets.
 The academics use his drawings to help them illustrate their points in a humorous yet educational manner.
 Foreign embassy officials have sought Lat for his insight into the cultures of their societies.
 They have invited him to tour their countries, in the hope that he will record his experiences in cartoon form to share with the world.
 The first country to do so was the United States, followed by others such as Australia, Germany, and Japan.
 In 1998, Lat became the first cartoonist to be made an Eisenhower Fellow and revisited the United States; his research programme was the study of relationships among the many races in United States society.
 In 2007, the National University of Malaysia awarded him an honorary Doctorate in Anthropology and Sociology.
 Lat's works are recognised as visual records of Malaysia's cultural history; he was awarded a Fukuoka Asian Culture Prize in 2002 for preserving Malay rural culture in his works.
+In 2018, Lat was awarded the Tokoh Ar Ridzuan at the Perak state level of the Tokoh Maal Hijrah award.
+In 2019, the Taylor's University honoured him a Honorary Doctorate in Arts during the university's 18th convocation ceremony for his contribution to the development of the Malaysia's visual arts.
+Lat was awarded the 2023 National Journalists' Day Award for his contribution in conveying information and educating the communities on various issues through his works that is done with humour and prudence with a dash of sarcasm.
+He also awarded the Royal Artist by the Sultan of Perak, Sultan Nazrin Shah, making him the first Perakian to receive a such award.
+In December 2023, he receives the Cai Zhizhong Comic Prize at the 3rd Cai Zhizhong Comic Prize Awards in Guangzhou, China.
+At the 2024 National Arts Award ceremony on 13 November 2024, Lat conferred the 9th National Artist Award by the Raja Permaisuri Agong, Raja Zarith Sofiah.